Yogesh-K-Matkar/react_concept_react_app/README.md

 ***

-    3. useNavigation:- This hook is used to get information about the current navigation state, such as location, action, etc.
+    3. **useNavigation**:- This hook is used to get information about the current navigation state, such as location, action, etc.

     Syntax:-